redwoodjs/redwood/docs/docs/docker.md

 ### Python

-We've tried to make the Dockerfile as lean as possible.
+We tried to make the Dockerfile as lean as possible.
-But in some cases, that means we've excluded a dependency your project needs to build.
+In some cases, that means we excluded a dependency your project needs.
 And by far the most common is Python.

-During a stage's `yarn install` step (RUN --mount=type=cache ...
-CI=1 yarn install`), if you see an error like the following:
+During a stage's `yarn install` step (`RUN ... yarn install`), if you see an error like the following:

 ```
 ➤ YN0000: │ bufferutil@npm:4.0.8 STDERR gyp ERR! find Python